The End of Life Radio Project

 Palliative Care Documentary ›

 Feature Reports: In 2016–17, I produced a series of six short feature-length reports on different aspects of care at the end of life.
 The topics covered are advance care planning, palliative care, advance directives, physician-assisted dying, death goes public (about death cafés and death-over-dinner events), and music at the end of life.
+In 2018, I added two reports on the issues of end-of-life care for minorities—African Americans, Asians, and Latinos.
 The first four reports were made possible by the Association of Health Care Journalists, KALW, and The Commonwealth Fund.
-The last report (on music) was made possible by New America Media, The Gerontological Society of America, AARP, and KALW.
+The sixth report (on music) was made possible by New America Media, The Gerontological Society of America, AARP, and KALW.
+The seventh and eighth reports were made possible by the USC Annenberg Center for Health Journalism’s 2018 California Fellowship.